mckinziebrandon/DeepChatModels/README.md

 # Conversation Models in Tensorflow

-Note to visitors: data preprocessing work is still in the active stages and we haven't (yet) provided scripts for downloading the datasets.
+> Note to visitors: we have a working website deployed wherein the user can talk with one of the chatbots, but we haven't quite optimized the site enough to handle more than a few visitors.
+Stay tuned!
+In addition, data preprocessing work is still in the active stages and we haven't (yet) provided scripts for downloading the datasets.
 Updates will be posted here when this is completed.
+See [the wiki](https://github.com/mckinziebrandon/DeepChatModels/wiki/Dynamic-Models) if you'd like a (very) rough idea of recent developments.

 __Table of Contents__
 * [Brief Overview of Completed Work](#brief-overview-of-completed-work)